What Does an Uncontested Georgia Divorce Cost?

 If you have unusual issues, the total cost of any particular uncontested divorce may vary from the typical cost.
 However, using our uncontested divorce process, the total cost for an uncontested Georgia divorce with no minor children is usually $675 ($425 for our fee and $250 for court costs).
 The typical total cost for a Georgia uncontested divorce with no minor children is $1,100 ($850 for our fee and $250 for court costs).

 In some counties (including Camden and Glynn) our fee is just $299 for an uncontested divorce with no minor children.
 So the total cost of an uncontested divorce in those counties is only $549.
-We do not handle uncontested divorce matters in Camden and Glynn County if minor children are involved.
+We now also handle uncontested divorce matters in Camden and Glynn County if minor children are involved and the total cost (including court costs) is only $949.

 How Much does a Military Uncontested Divorce Cost in Georgia?